SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 Health-Check Logs
 ===================

-After executing the ``SELECT health_check_monitoring`` command, a system health-check log file is generated and saved in the specified directory.
-Simultaneously, a result set is displayed in the result pane, showcasing the following output:
+After executing the ``SELECT health_check_monitoring`` command, both a system health-check log file and a result set are generated.
+The log file is saved in the specified directory, and the result set is displayed in the result pane, both showcasing the following output:

 .. list-table:: Log Output
    :widths: auto